webmaster-exit-1/customizing-the-shell-prompt/README.md

 sudo systemctl start ssh_warning.service
 ```

   By setting up a `cron` job or a `systemd` service, you ensure that the script runs automatically
 in the background without any user interaction.

   The script will check for failed login
 attempts and send desktop notifications with an audible bell if necessary.

 ## Visual Examples :)

+  One clip with the script running as is and the other split up with `clear &&` added after `sleep 1` in the function.<br>

 https://user-images.githubusercontent.com/98633966/195940771-111df364-9c2b-4975-8c6e-ebcfe5bfd559.mp4